ODM2/ODM2/doc/ODM2Docs/core_relatedactions.md

 ![Simple Sensor Workflow](images/simplesensorexample.png)

 This simple sensor example implies that during a single site visit Action a technician deploys a datalogger and sensor, generating a time series Result.
-During that same site visit, the technican then retrives the sensor and datalogger, ending data collection.
+During that same site visit, the technican then retrieves the sensor and datalogger, ending data collection.
 This scenario would fit short duration sensor deployments, but will not cover sensor deployments that span multiple site visits.
 The following example describes how more complex sensor deployments can be represented.

 ### Complex Sensor Example

 More often, deployment of in situ sensors involves ongoing data collection, and additional site visit Actions will be required over time for sensor cleaning, maintenance, and calibration.
 Additionally, other field Actions such as manual stage readings or discharge measurements may be performed as part of subsequent site visits.
-Representing the sequence of Actions related to a sensor deployment and Result involves potentially multiple separate heirarchies of Actions, all of which must be related to the initial sensor deployment (because the sensor deployment is the Action to which the Result should be linked).
+Representing the sequence of Actions related to a sensor deployment and Result involves potentially multiple separate hierarchies of Actions, all of which must be related to the initial sensor deployment (because the sensor deployment is the Action to which the Result should be linked).
 For example:

 1. The technician completes steps 1-3 in the simple sensor example above (ActionID = 1, 2, and 3)
 2. The technician performs a separate site visit (ActionID = 4)